ali-aqib/International-Space-Station-tracker/README.md

 14. And **DONE**

 ## Working of the project
-- Whenever Internation Space Station is at the given MY_LAT and MY_LONG in night then the MY_EMAIL will get a notification e-mail
+- Whenever International Space Station is at the given MY_LAT and MY_LONG in night then the MY_EMAIL will get a notification e-mail